robertmartin8/PyPortfolioOpt/docs/ExpectedReturns.rst

         This is probably the default textbook approach.
 It is intuitive and easily interpretable, however the estimates are subject to large uncertainty.
-This is a problem especially in the context of a quadratic optimiser, which will maximise the erroneous inputs.
+This is a problem especially in the context of a mean-variance optimiser, which will maximise the erroneous inputs.

     .. autofunction:: ema_historical_return